skyshoumeng/Label_Assisted_Distillation/README.md

-## Official code for our paper [Make a Strong Teacher with Label Assistance: A Novel Knowledge Distillation Approach for Semantic Segmentation]
+## Official code for our paper: Make a Strong Teacher with Label Assistance: A Novel Knowledge Distillation Approach for Semantic Segmentation

 <pre>
 Make a Strong Teacher with Label Assistance: A Novel Knowledge Distillation Approach for Semantic Segmentation